Canton High students debut short film

 Supporters rallied around Canton native Kamari Brooms to help the aspiring filmmakers dream come true.

-Brooks and his classmate and co-star, Caitlin Nelson, said tonight was much more than expected.
+Brooks and his classmate and co-star, Caitlin Nelson, said the event was much more than expected.

 “It feels amazing it feels out of this world because this is breathtaking to have so many people support me,” said Brooks.